KeyHitWorld/Getting-and-Cleaning-Data-Course-Project/README.md

 8.Write to "Second_tidy_data.txt"

-All steps are finished by using Rstudio (R version 3.3.2) On MacOS X systerm
+All steps are finished by using Rstudio (R version 3.3.2) On MacOS Sierra systerm